-- We must not commit to provide any funds without first undergoing the proper processes and procedures to evaluate the legitimacy of the request. - We must not circumvent any guidelines, rules or procedures put in place by making charitable contributions as a camouflage for illegal payments. - We must not conceal, alter, destroy or otherwise modify any relevant information, which in the normal course of business, may raise potential red flags that would require additional investigation, particularly if it involves Public Officials.
-If you are unsure or have any concerns, please consult your HoD or Head of OPU, your HR Department or the LCD.
-If the matter is still unresolved, ensure to escalate the matter further to Group Strategic Communications.
+- X Do not commit any funds without first undergoing the proper processes and procedures to evaluate the legitimacy of the request. - X Do not try to circumvent any guidelines, rules or procedures put in place by making charitable contributions as a subterfuge for illegal payments. - No not conceal, alter, destroy or otherwise modify any relevant information, which in the normal course of business, may raise potential red flags that would require additional investigation, particularly if it involves public officials.
+If you are unsure or have any concerns, please consult your Head of Department or Head of OPU, your Human Resources Department or Legal Department.
+If the matter is still unresolved, you must ensure to escalate the matter further to Group Strategic Communications Division.

-4C: Education Sponsorships
+4C: EDUCATION SPONSORSHIPS

-- 1. PETRONAS has a sponsorship programme with the objective to provide educational opportunities to deserving students to enable them to realize their potential and to contribute to the growth of PETRONAS and the nation.
+PETRONAS has a sponsorship programme with the objective to provide educational opportunities to deserving students to enable them to realize their potential and to contribute to the growth of PETRONAS and the nation.
 The awarding of scholarships should be based on strict guidelines and due diligence to ensure that only the most qualified and deserving students receive the scholarship award.
-This is crucial to ensure that no element of corruption is involved in the giving out of scholarships. - 2.
+This is crucial to ensure that no element of corruption is involved in the giving out of scholarships.

 The selection of sponsorship recipients should be based on approved criteria such as academic qualifications and assessment results.
-The process of selection should be transparent and the reasons for selection should be properly recorded. - 3.
-If the sponsorships are to be awarded to foreign Public Officials or persons associated with foreign Public Officials caution must be exercised to ensure that the awarding of sponsorship would not violate any local laws and must be in compliance with the approved PETRONAS sponsorship policy and procedures.
+The process of selection should be transparent and the reasons for selection should be properly recorded.

+If the sponsorships are to be awarded to foreign public officials or persons associated with foreign public officials caution must be exercised to ensure that the awarding of sponsorship would not violate any local laws and must be in compliance with the approved PETRONAS sponsorship policy and procedures.